nthphuc/CS419-Project-Booksearch/README.md

 ## INSTRUCTION:

-After downloading the source code, run following command: npm install
+After downloading the source code, run following command:<br />
+npm install <br />
-For installing necessary library npm start
+For installing necessary library <br />
+npm start <br />
-For starting the server
+For starting the server<br />

 ## Available Scripts

 In the project directory, you can run: